airbytehq/airbyte/airbyte-cdk/python/airbyte_cdk/destinations/vector_db_based/README.md

 * In the check implementation of the destination, initialize the indexer and the embedder and call `check` on them
 * In the write implementation of the destination, initialize the indexer, the embedder and pass them to a new instance of the writer.
 Then call the writers `write` method with the iterable for incoming messages

+If there are no connector-specific embedders, the `airbyte_cdk.destinations.vector_db_based.embedder.create_from_config` function can be used to get an embedder instance from the config.

 This is how the components interact:

 ```text